-Tth DNA Ligase catalyzes the NAD-dependent formation of phosphodiester bonds between adjacent 3’ hydroxyl and 5’-phosphate termini in double stranded DNA.
-It is isolated from Escherichia coli strain containing plasmid carrying the Thermus thermophilus DNA ligase gene.
+Tth DNA Ligase catalyzes the NAD-dependent formation of phosphodiester bonds between adjacent 3’-hydroxyl and 5’-phosphate termini in double stranded DNA.
+It is not active against single stranded DNA or RNA and blunt ended DNA.
+Enzyme is isolated from Escherichia coli strain containing plasmid carrying the Thermus thermophilus DNA ligase gene.

 - NAD-dependent recombinant DNA ligase derived from Thermus thermophilus and over-expressed in E. coli.